SameekshaKini/commodity-pairs-trading/results/results_summary.md

 # Results Summary

-All numbers from the executed v6 notebook.
+All numbers from the executed Pairs_Trading.ipynb notebook.
 Parameters trained on 2000–2019, tested on 2020–2023.

 ## Pair Metadata